 Tip #5: Show Your Staff You’re Appreciative of Their Hard Work

-A simple, “Thank you for your hard work today.” can go a long way with your team.
+A simple, “Thank you for your hard work today” can go a long way.
 Genuinely show your team that you care.
 On days that you’re swamped, do little things to show them that you’re thinking of them as people.
 Block off some time to eat lunch with them, order food as a thank you present, or bring them coffee as your treat the next day.

 Your clinic would not function properly without your team – show them that you care about them and are thankful for the work that they do.
 The next time there’s a tough day in your practice, they’ll know that you as a doctor value everything they do for the business.

 Crazy days happen and it’s important to set your practice for success for the days that you may end up short staffed.
 Implement these few steps and you’ll be working through your short-staffed days in a breeze.